top of page

 “That’s Kauz.”
 The boy now stood next to Xander and looked through the gap with him.
 “He’s in charge here.”

-Xander turned to face the boy.
+Xander turned to face him.
 “What are they doing here?”

 “Building something, I think, but I don’t know what.”

-They watched as slaves carried out supply crates with spools of wire, blocks of stone, and other construction materials.
-Another important-looking barbarian, wearing an ornate metal helmet and a dark cloak stitched with patterns of flames, proceeded down the plank walkway.
+They watched as slaves carried crates of supplies, spools of wire, blocks of stone, and other construction materials.
+Another important-looking barbarian, wearing an ornate metal helmet and a dark cloak stitched with patterns of flames, went down the plank walkway.

 “Who is that?”
 Xander asked.